flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 ## MetaInfo translations

 :::note
 English tag values must not use the `xml:lang` property.
+A tag value without `xml:lang` must be present.
 :::

 Various tags in MetaInfo support translations using the `xml:lang="<lang>"`